Biden celebration of new gun law overshadowed by more mass shootings

 The bill, passed after recent gun rampages in Buffalo, New York, and Uvalde, Texas, incrementally toughens requirements for young people to buy guns, denies firearms to more domestic abusers and helps local authorities temporarily take weapons from people judged to be dangerous.

-The event comes one week after a gunman killed seven people at an Independence Day parade in Highland Park, Illinois.
-Authorities said the attacker fired more than 80 rounds into the parade crowd with a semi-automatic rifle.
+But the “celebration” Monday morning at the White House came a week after a gunman killed seven people at an Independence Day parade in Highland Park, Illinois, a stark reminder of the limitations of the new law in addressing the American phenomenon of mass gun violence.

+Biden hosted hundreds of guests on the South Lawn, including a bipartisan group of lawmakers who crafted and supported the legislation, as well as local officials — including Illinois Gov. J.B.
+Pritzker and Highland Park Mayor Nancy Rotering — as well as the families of victims of both mass shootings and everyday gun violence.

+“Because of your work, your advocacy, your courage, lives will be saved today and tomorrow because of this,” Biden said.

 The law is the most impactful firearms violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
 Yet gun control advocates — and even White House officials — say it’s premature to declare victory.